 1000 LBS HYDRAULIC JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
-This jib provides 1000 lbs. jib capacity in any boom position.
+This jib provides 250 to 1000 lbs. jib capacity depending on the boom positions.

-The winch is hydraulically powered through a selflocking worm gear drive, so a load-holding brake is not required.
+The winch is hydraulically powered through a self-locking worm gear drive, so a load-holding brake is not required.
 The winch provides line speeds of 15 to 30 ft. per minute (5 to 9 m per min.).
 One hundred and five feet (32 m) of 7/16-in.
 (11 mm) diameter polyester rope with a clevis hook is provided.

-The 4 in (100 mm) square jib pole hydraulically tilts with 90° of travel relative to the platform, from horizontal to vertical.
+The 4 in.
+(100 mm) square jib pole hydraulically tilts with 90° of travel relative to the platform, from horizontal to vertical.
 Since the pole is automatically leveled with the platform, there is a total of 190° of jib pole articulation relative to the upper boom.
 The jib pole also hydraulically extends and retracts, providing 16 in.
 (400 mm) travel, from 44 in. to 60 in.
 (1.1 m to 1.5 m).
 The jib-pole assembly also can be rotated to any of the seven convenient load-lifting positions to accommodate a load.
 The jib pole and winch assemblies can be easily removed when not needed.

-Platform capacity is 700 lbs.
+VST-8000/8500/9000-I - Platform capacity is 700 lbs.
 (318 kg) with the jib and winch installed.
 Platform capacity is 800 lbs. with the jib and winch removed.